naiyerasif/jada/README.md

 ### Styles

 `jada` uses SASS to generate styles, with optimizations to improve the readability of posts through [remarkability](https://mflash.dev/remarkability/).
 The color palette for dark and light themes have been carefully chosen to provide good accessibility.
-[Leonardo](https://github.com/adobe/leonardo) and [Happy Hues](https://www.happyhues.co/) were used to generate the palette.
+[Leonardo](https://github.com/adobe/leonardo) was used to generate the palettes.

 ### Gridsome